-Additionally, Hasina is a writer and publisher in Afghanistan local press, and through this platform, has been able to provide narratives and insights into the lives and struggles of women in local communities.
-She also co-founded the Afghani weekly Freedom Message Newspaper, an activist tabloid that exposes abuses of women’s rights and promotes freedom of expression, tolerance and understanding of democratic principles and laws on human rights.
+Additionally, Hasina is a writer and publisher in Afghanistan local press, and through this platform has been able to provide narratives and insights into the lives and struggles of women in local communities.
+She also co-founded the Afghani weekly Freedom Message Newspaper, an activist tabloid that exposes abuses of women’s rights and promotes freedom of expression, tolerance, and understanding of democratic principles and laws on human rights.
 Moreover, she holds an MBA from the American University of Afghanistan.